Probing the wind and evolutionary state of the quiescent luminous blue variable Var$\,$2 in the Galaxy M33: constraints from self-consistent non-LTE modeling: Abstract

 \section{Abstract}

-{This paper is dedicated to the study of the luminous blue variable (LBV) Var~2 in the galaxy M33, which is currently in a "dormant"{} state and is observed as an Of\slash late-WN star.
-We had calculated self-consistent hydrodynamic non-LTE models of the extended atmosphere, taking into account the balance of radial forces in the wind of the star.
-This allowed us to obtain reliable estimates of the fundamental parameters of Var~2.
-The derived luminosity ($L=6.5\times10^{5}\,L_\odot$), current mass ($M_* \approx23\,M_\odot$) and hydrogen abundance on the surface (${\rm X}_{\rm H}\approx43\%$) correspond well to a star with the initial mass $M_{\rm init}\approx50\,M_\odot$ and age $t_{\rm age}\approx5.0\times10^6\,$years that is evolving from lower temperatures towards the Wolf-Rayet stars.
-A study of dynamic properties of the wind showed that the shape of the wind velocity profile of the Var~2 is close to the one of OB supergiants.
-In contrast, for the obtained mass loss rate $\dot{M}=2.1\times10^{-5}\,M_{\odot}\,\text{yr}^{-1}$, the ratio of the wind momentum to the luminosity of Var~2 is in good agreement with the values found for late-WN stars.
-At the same time, Var~2 has a lower terminal wind velocity $v_\infty\approx230\,$km\,s$^{-1}$ compared to typical early-type supergiants or late-WN stars.
-Given the obtained age estimates, Var~2 could potentially have been ejected from the cluster associated with the nearest large star-forming region located at a distance of $\sim100\,$pc.
-However, statistical analysis of the projected distribution of stars in the vicinity of Var~2 suggests that this LBV could have formed in a local low-populated group. \keywords{stars: massive --- stars: winds, outflows --- stars: mass-loss --- stars: evolution --- stars: variables: S~Doradus --- galaxies: individual: M33 } }
+{ Luminous Blue Variables (LBVs) are massive stars with extreme luminosities, exhibiting significant irregular photometric and spectroscopic variability.
+Key open questions regarding their defining characteristics and evolutionary role are complicated by the existence of quiescent LBVs that enter prolonged periods of stability.
+This paper is dedicated to the study of such dormant LBV Var\,2 in the galaxy M33, which has not shown significant brightness variability for almost century and currently observed as Ofpe\slash WN9 star.
+Our study aims to derive fundamental stellar and wind parameters of Var\,2, thereby constraining its current evolutionary state, initial mass and origin.
+In order to obtain reliable estimates of the fundamental parameters of Var\,2, we had calculated self-consistent hydrodynamic models of the extended atmosphere, assuming non-local thermodynamic equilibrium (non-LTE) and taking into account the balance of radial forces in the wind of the star.
+Spectral modeling yields luminosity $L=6.5\times10^{5}\,L_\odot$, current mass $M_* \approx23\,M_\odot$ and hydrogen abundance on the surface ${\rm X}_{\rm H}\approx43\%$.
+Comparison with evolutionary tracks indicates that these parameters correspond to a star with the initial mass $M_{\rm init}\approx50\,M_\odot$ and age $t_{\rm age}\approx4.4\,$Myr that is evolving from lower temperatures towards the Wolf-Rayet stars.
+A study of dynamic properties of the wind showed that the shape of the wind velocity profile of Var\,2 is close to the one of O- and early B-supergiants rather than Wolf-Rayet stars.
+In contrast, for the obtained mass-loss rate $\dot{M}=2.1\times10^{-5}\,M_{\odot}\,\text{yr}^{-1}$, the ratio of the wind momentum to the luminosity of Var\,2 is in good agreement with the values found for WNL stars.
+Given the obtained age estimates, Var\,2 could potentially have been ejected from the cluster associated with the nearest large star-forming region located at a distance of $\sim100\,$pc.
+However, statistical analysis of the projected distribution of stars in the vicinity of Var\,2 suggests that this LBV could have formed in a local low-populated group. \keywords{stars: massive --- stars: winds, outflows --- stars: mass-loss --- stars: evolution --- stars: variables: S~Doradus --- galaxies: individual: M33 } }